rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

       namespace: kube-system
   ```

-4. Click the **Create** button to submit the form and create the cluster.
+4. Click **Create** to submit the form and create the cluster.

 </TabItem>

 <TabItem value="RKE1">

-1. Choose "External" from the Cloud Provider drop-down in the **Cluster Options** section.
+1. Choose **External** from the **Cloud Provider** drop-down in the **Cluster Options** section.
 This sets `--cloud-provider=external` for Kubernetes components.

 2. Install the `cloud-provider-azure` chart after the cluster finishes provisioning.
-Note that the cluster isn't successfully provisioned and nodes are still in an `uninitialized` state until you deploy the cloud controller manager.
+Note that the cluster is not successfully provisioned and nodes are still in an `uninitialized` state until you deploy the cloud controller manager.
 This can be done [manually using CLI](#helm-chart-installation-from-cli), or via [Helm charts in UI](#helm-chart-installation-from-ui).

-Refer to the official Azure upstream documentation for the [cloud provider](https://cloud-provider-azure.sigs.k8s.io/install/azure-ccm/).
+Refer to the [official Azure upstream documentation](https://cloud-provider-azure.sigs.k8s.io/install/azure-ccm/) for more details on deploying the Cloud Controller Manager.

 </TabItem>
 </Tabs>

 ### Helm Chart Installation from CLI

-Official upstream docs for [Helm chart installation](https://github.com/kubernetes/cloud-provider-aws/tree/master/charts/aws-cloud-controller-manager) can be found on Github.
+Official upstream docs for [Helm chart installation](https://github.com/kubernetes-sigs/cloud-provider-azure/tree/master/helm/cloud-provider-azure) can be found on Github.

 1. Create a `azure-cloud-config` secret with the required [cloud provider config](#cloud-provider-configuration).